 Lawsuit for Forklift Related Injuries

-One case involving a forklift, demonstrates how an operator with no experience can cause a worker to have serious injuries.
-An lumber company employee sustained injuries during the construction of a new building.
+One case involving a forklift, demonstrates how an operator, with no experience, can cause a worker serious injuries.
+A lumber company employee sustained injuries during the construction of a new building.
 At the time, he and four other coworkers positioned themselves on the back of a forklift.
 They were acting as counterweights for a load of aluminum sheeting.
 The forklift lifted the aluminum sheeting off a flatbed truck.
 After doing this, the load became unstable and the forklift tipped forward.
 As a result, the worker catapulted forward 10 feet into the air.
-He landed on the aluminum sheeting in front of the forklift.
+Consequently, he landed on the aluminum sheeting in front of the forklift.

 Contact our Forklift Accident Lawyers

 This case shows how important it is for workers to have proper training before operating a forklift.
 New York protects workers from accidents resulting from an overturned forklift or its negligent operation.
-When you are involved in any type of forklift accident, contact the Platta Law Firm to schedule a free consultation.
+In conclusion, when you are involved in any type of forklift accident, contact the Platta Law Firm to schedule a free consultation.
 During the consultation you will speak with one of our experienced construction accident attorneys.
-Our professional forklift accident lawyers at The Platta Law Firm will take the necessary steps to prove a building owner or contractor at fault for violating the law.
+Most Importantly, our professional forklift accident lawyers at The Platta Law Firm will take the necessary steps to prove a building owner or contractor is at fault for violating the law.